piotrwicijowski/yazi-beets.yazi/README.md

 # yazi-beets

-A [Yazi](https://yazi-rs.github.io/) plugin that shows whether paths have **collection membership** in a local [beets](https://beets.io/) library.
-A beets item is authoritative: a file extension or location beneath a music root does not prove membership.
+A [Yazi](https://yazi-rs.github.io/) plugin that shows whether paths have been imported into the local [beets](https://beets.io/) library.
+Helpful during transition period of having an existing music collection directory and doing successive collection import in place.

 ## Requirements